vetrek/pilot/README.md

 **Pilot** is a lightweight, type-safe, and modular navigation library for SwiftUI.
 It simplifies complex navigation flows while ensuring your code stays clean, reusable, and maintainable.

-With **Pilot**, you can handle navigation stacks, modals, and full-screen covers seamlessly.
+With **Pilot**, you can seamlessly handle navigation stacks, modals, and full-screen covers.

 ---